M-SaenzM/M-SaenzM/README.md

 <p align="center">
- I'm a passionate creator who blends code and design to craft delightful digital experiences.
+ I'm a passionate developer who blends code and design to craft delightful digital experiences.
 My code and designs aim to tell stories and solve problems elegantly.
 I believe in the power of creativity to inspire innovation and constantly explore new ways to merge technology and art.
 </p>